 The Physical Education/Wellness curriculum offers students a variety of team and individual sports as well as other fun activities and games.

 This year we hope to bring something new to physical education with a state-of-the-art technology system and fitness center.
-For all information regarding our programs, please visit our new PE website at https://sites.google.com/myplace.wcs.edu/woodlandpe
+For all information regarding our programs, please visit the new Woodland Middle Physical Education Website.

-The PE fee this year is $20 which covers the cost of the uniform as well as an equipment fee.
+The Physical Education fee this year is $20 which covers the cost of the uniform as well as an equipment fee.
 Please bring your own lock from home.
 We encourage parents to pay for this online using the school online payment system.
-There will be two links to fill out that can be located on the PE website.
+There will be two links to fill out that can be located on the Physical Education website.

 All students are participating in the Focus Fitness physical fitness testing program that gives each student an analysis of his/her physical fitness level and gives helpful advice as to how a student may increase his/her physical fitness level.
 The testing is performed in the gymnasium.
 The physical education curriculum not only includes fitness but each class will also be taught the rules and procedures to several sports and exercise activities.